JelisavetaCpajak/Library/README.md

-# Application for searching books online, from "http://openlibrary.org/" api point
+# Application for searching books online

 # Starting application
 To start this application, you should run command below: